Dark Funeral (1994)

-Black Metal band, Dark Funeral.
+Swedish black metal band, Dark Funeral.
 It features cover artwork from the legendary Necrolord.
-Originally, this was recorded at Dan
+Originally, this was recorded

-Swanö's Hellspawn/Unisound Studios, the same as the self-titled E.P., but Blackmoon was dissatisfied with the sound, insisting
+at Dan Swanö's Hellspawn/Unisound Studios, the same as the self-titled E.P., but Blackmoon was dissatisfied with the sound,

-that it be re-recorded at Peter Tägtgren's Studio Abyss.
-As somewhat of a perfectionist, he fought hard to not release the
+insisting that it be re-recorded at Peter Tägtgren's Studio Abyss.
+As somewhat of a perfectionist, he fought hard to not release

 sound is not always so good; however, on this album it was done just right and there is little to complain about.
 After this,